tviuff/pymesh/README.md

 ## Example files

-The `examples` folder contain various use examples of the `gdf` package.
+The `examples` folder contain various code use examples of the `gdf` package.

 ## Resources